-This page contains the details about the first edition of the Course on Computer Vision for Humans and Robots held at Scuola Superiore Sant’Anna in 2017 for PhD and graduate students.
+This page contains the details about the first edition of the Course on Computer Vision for Humans and Robots held at Scuola Superiore Sant’Anna in 2017 and 2018 for PhD and graduate students.

 Duration: 20 hours (2 CFU)